iceice666/Chronos-Descent/README.md

 2. Open the project in Godot Engine
 3. Build and run the game

+### Building for Android
+When building for Android, ensure these settings are applied in your export preset:
+- Add `lib/arm64-v8a/libCoverageInstrumentationMethod.so` to the exclude filter
+- Enable Gradle build with compression of native libraries

+These settings prevent the duplicate library error: "Multiple ZIP entries with the same name: lib/arm64-v8a/libCoverageInstrumentationMethod.so" (I don't know why this will happend)

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request. -->
+Please feel free to submit a Pull Request.

 <!-- ## 📜 License